NexusLove/SelFBot/README.md

 And then, run the bot in one of the modes:
 - ``local`` mode will run the bot in command prompt. **Warning**: restarting bot there may break the command line (happens in PowerShell)
 - ``fbchat`` mode will run bot as Facebook user, using chat as interface.
-For now, functionality is restricted to user with ID from ``owner`` key.
+For now, functionality is restricted to user with ID equal ``owner`` key.
 You have to use ``prefix`` in order to execute a command.